jzbruno/helm-release-logs/README.md

 A Helm plugin to get debug information about the Kubernetes resources created by a release.
 The output is useful for troubleshooting in a CI / CD environment where it is valuable to capture the state of a release following a failure.
 The following information will be output to the output directory.

-For best results, it is recommended that your Helm chart specifies a metadata.namespace value for each resource (even if it just the chart default of `{{ .Release.Namespace }}`).
-The plugin uses the output of `helm get manifest` and `helm get hooks` to determine the resources available for log collection.

 * Environment variables
 * Helm release list
 * Helm user values